MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-resource-manager-template.md

 1. At the bottom of the workspace, change the final value in the JSON from **Validate** to **Deploy**, where **Deployment Mode = Deploy**.
     <!--A screen shot of a computer program-->

-1. Verify that all the fields for the ARM deployment template have been filled in by the Parameters JSON you just pasted from the special Params KeyVault for your environment.
+1. Verify that all the fields for the ARM deployment template are filled in by the Parameters JSON you just pasted from the special Params KeyVault for your environment.

 1. Select the appropriate resource group for your environment.